theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/ODP-based.delta-extraction-of-sales-data.md

 weight: 180
 ---

+{: .box-warning}
+**Warning: Deprecated articles** <br>
+You are using the old version of the knowledge base for Xtract for Alteryx.<br>
+Make sure to use the knowledge base within the new [HelpCenter for Xtract for Alteryx](https://helpcenter.theobald-software.com/xtract-for-alteryx/knowledge-base/).

 The following article shows how to use the Xtract ODP component of Xtract for Alteryx to load sales documents and customer master data from an SAP ERP system.<br>

 ### About this Workflow